lt/PHP-Poly1305/README.md

 You can generate and verify MACs with the one-shot functions `auth` and `verify` available in the `Poly1305` namespace.

-Generate an mac using a 32 byte unique key
+Generate a MAC using a 32 byte unique key

 ```
 $mac = Poly1305\auth($key, $message);